 FEMC has expanded the scope of our work through partnerships with other states in the region.
 FEMC has successfully partnered with agencies and researchers in New York, New Hampshire, Massachusetts, and Maine with the goal of being a catalyst for collaboration, communication and data sharing.
 The natural world is not restricted by borders or boundaries and neither should the monitoring and research studying these environmental issues.
 FEMC is continually looking to expand our reach, if you would like to set up a regionalization project in your area please contact us.

-This project will take place in 2020 and 2021.
+This project is currently underway and will take place in 2021-2022.

 Forest Indicators Dashboard Pilots in New Hampshire and New York